Maren Gaulke: Biography

 A student of earth and life sciences, Gaulke received her doctorate from the University of Kiel in 1988.
 In the mid-1980s she began her field work in Southeast Asia and the Philippines, where her biological studies collected new insights into the ecology, ethology, and trophic dependencies of tropical animals.
 This led to the first description of several new reptile species, including Cyclemys pulchristriata Fritz, Gaulke & Lehr, 1997; Dendrelaphis flavescens Gaulke, 1994; Gekko ernstkelleri Rösler, Siler, Brown, Demegillo & Gaulke, 2006; Luperosaurus corfieldi Gaulke, Rösler & Brown, 2007; and Lycodon fausti Gaulke, 2002.

 Her main interest is monitor lizards, close relatives of the Komodo dragon, which are the world's largest living lizards.
 She described the species Varanus mabitang Gaulke & Curio, 2001; Varanus palawanensis Koch, Gaulke & Böhme, 2010; Varanus rasmusseni Koch, Gaulke & Böhme, 2010; and Varanus samarensis Koch, Gaulke & Böhme, 2010.
 In 2017, she was part of the first team to describe the Philippine frog species Sanguirana acai from the islands of Negros, Masbate, and Panay.

 Gaulke works as a consultant with national and international institutions on the status classification of endangered species and the establishment of protected areas.
-She is also an "extraordinary employee" at the Geobio Center at the Ludwig Maximilians University of Munich.
+She is also an "extraordinary employee" at the Geobio Center at LMU Munich.